-Facilities manager Gerry Furlong has put his passion for cleanliness to a good cause and helped two struggling families in Rwanda.
+Facilities manager Gerry Furlong has put his passion for cleanliness to a good cause in 208 by helping two struggling families in Rwanda.

 Gerry, who has run Sodexo’s FM contract at Kildare Town Community School for four years, raises money from local businesses who sponsor his voluntary litter-picking around the streets of his home town, Portlaoise.